UBC-MDS/ssg_pymeans/CONDUCT.md

 ### Summary

-This code of conduct demonstrates expectations for participation in ssg_pymeans open source and how to report unacceptable behaviours.
+This code of conduct demonstrates expectations for participation in ssg_kmeansr open source and how to report unacceptable behaviours.
 We are aiming to provide a welcoming and encouraging experience for all parties.
-People violating this code of conduct may be excluded from the open source practice.
+People violating this Code of Conduct may be excluded from the open source practice.

 ### What we encourage